Extensive Home Recording Studio Equipment List

 500 Series

-These are signal processing units that do the same things as all the others discussed here, but they come in a smaller format and are designed to drop into a special 500 series rack and can be easily mixed and matched.
-Because they are more compact than their full sized rack mounted counterparts they are also easy to carry around.
-One of the factors that have been driving their popularity in home recording studios is that they also tend to be cheaper than full sized units.
+One of the factors that have been driving their popularity in home recording studios is that they also tend to be cheaper than full-sized units.
 The cost savings are partly achieved because the rack in which they sit provides the power and the signal inputs and outputs.
-If you have the old style racks you can even get 500 series chassis which are rack mountable.
+If you have the old-style racks you can even get 500 series chassis which are rack mountable.

 Mastering

-The process of taking the final mix and producing the Master copy from which all copies for distribution will be made, is a task which requires a perfect listening environment, excellent equipment, and a lot of experience - if you want it done well.
+Mastering is the process of taking the final mix and producing the Master copy for replication.
+It is a task that needs a perfect listening environment, excellent equipment, and a lot of experience.

 Mastering can be done on computers, but there are still many mastering engineers who prefer to use high-end hardware.
-Mastering hardware usually involves EQ, compressors, limiters, and sometimes additional gear such as de-essers.
+Mastering hardware involves similar gear to other parts of the music production process.
+Only the goal is different.

 MIDI Gear

-MIDI stands for Musical Instrument Digital Interface and it's the main protocol for electronic instruments, controllers, and computers to communicate with each other for sending information about musical notes and control data such as changing patches.
+MIDI stands for Musical Instrument Digital Interface.
+It’s the main protocol between electronic instruments, controllers, and computers.
+It allows sending information about musical notes and control data such as changing patches.

 MIDI Interfaces